-- I only need one instance of Oracle Database or I just want to install a test database to get familiar with the product.
-How do I install Oracle Database for these situations? - How can I create an Oracle database that can handle transaction-heavy or data warehousing applications? - What's the best way to install multiple Oracle databases? - How do I configure client connections to an Oracle database? - What is the best way to install Oracle Database Client if my client nodes have limited disk space? - How do I upgrade Oracle Database? - The computers at my site have been configured to run as a cluster.
+- I only need one instance of Oracle Database, or I just want to install a test database to get familiar with the product.
+How do I install Oracle Database for these situations? - How do I create an Oracle database that can handle transaction-heavy or data warehousing applications? - What's the best way to install multiple Oracle databases? - How do I configure client connections to an Oracle database? - What is the best way to install Oracle Database Client if my client nodes have limited disk space? - How do I upgrade Oracle Database? - The computers at my site have been configured to run as a cluster.
 How should I install Oracle Database? - How do I migrate my non-Oracle databases to Oracle Database?

-I only need one instance of Oracle Database or I just want to install a test database to get familiar with the product.
+I only need one instance of Oracle Database, or I just want to install a test database to get familiar with the product.
 How do I install Oracle Database for these situations?

-- If you want a quick installation using the default installation settings, then refer to Oracle Database Quick Installation Guide for Linux x86-64. - If your site has special requirements, then refer to Oracle Database Installation Guide for Linux x86-64.
+- If you want a quick installation using the default installation settings, then use Oracle Database Quick Installation Guide. - If your site has special requirements, then see Oracle Database Installation Guide.

-How can I create an Oracle database that can handle transaction-heavy or data warehousing applications?
+How do I create an Oracle database that can handle transaction-heavy or data warehousing applications?

-If you want to create a starter database designed for transaction-heavy or data warehousing applications, then refer to Oracle Database Installation Guide for Linux x86-64.
-Select the Advanced Installation method, and then select the database type you want on the Select Database Configuration screen.
+If you want to create a starter database designed for transaction-heavy or data warehousing applications, then see Oracle Database Installation Guide.
+When you run Oracle Universal Installer, select the Advanced Installation method, and then select the database type you want in the Select Database Configuration window.